 MISSION

-The Center for Global Muslim Life is an Americas-rooted nonprofit creating long-term narrative change through media production, research, and training focused on social and spiritual impact work in the world’s largest and most diverse faith community.
+The Center for Global Muslim Life is a 50 year project launched in 2020 focused on rebuilding Muslim communities (Ummah) in the midst of a global war.
+We are an Americas-rooted nonprofit creating long-term narrative change through media production, community ecosystem building, and leadership training focused on social and spiritual impact work in the world’s largest and most diverse faith community.
 The Center for Global Muslim Life builds community-rooted ecosystems with a diverse set of faith leaders, media producers, researchers, cultural strategists, artists, technologists, impact investors, community organizers, and policymakers from throughout the United States and from around the world working on key issues impacting Muslim communities.
 CGML is focused on the role Muslims are playing in creating global social impact, spiritual impact, diverse narratives, and our unique contributions to the fabric of our rapidly changing world.

 VISION